 Deep cleanings are an excellent tool in periodontal maintenance that can completely reverse early-stage gum disease and get the infection under control in more advanced stages in preparation for additional treatment.
 People who are at higher risk for developing gum disease include diabetics, pregnant women, smokers, and teeth grinders.

-By attending regular maintenance appointments, you can ensure that your gums are healthy and you don’t miss out on the crucial time window that can prevent irreversible bone loss and soft tissue damage.
+By attending regular maintenance appointments at Indigo Dental in Mauldin, you can ensure that your gums are healthy and you don’t miss out on the crucial time window that can prevent irreversible bone loss and soft tissue damage.

 Dr. Crosland will examine your gums and take x-rays to get a closer look at what’s going on.
 She will measure the depth of your gum pockets to determine if you have gum disease.

 If gum disease has been detected, you will need a thorough cleaning.
 This may involve a deep cleaning that goes below the surface of the gums.

 Depending on the severity of gum disease you have, you may require additional treatment.
 Dr. Crosland will discuss your options with you.

 If you have advanced gum disease, you may require some form of oral surgery like gum grafts.
 These appointments will be scheduled as necessary and you will need to come back for follow-up appointments to ensure the infection is gone.

 Having gum disease increases your risk of developing heart disease, heart attack, and stroke.